ajh/ajh.github.io/_drafts/naming_things.md

 * It reveal what the thing is for, Its intention

-* Be specific, not too general

-If writing an HR system, Employee is probably a better name than LifeForm because its more specific.

 * Names can be accurate - doesn't misrepresent what a thing is

 If a company providers bus routes to customers, a Bus class is natural.